Capacity: 3,050 (Seats 280)

 Solihull Moors were formed after the amalgamation of Solihull Borough & Moor Green Football Clubs in 2007.
 Moor Green were force to leave their Moorlands Ground after their Main Stand was destroyed by fire.
 The ground was known as Damson Park for many years, but has been renamed the Automated Technology Group Stadium in a corporate sponsorship deal.
 The stadium is also home to Birmingham City Ladies FC and occasionally it is also used for Birmingham City reserve team matches.

 The Damson Lane ground is sandwiched in-between Birmingham Airport on one side and the Jaguar Land Rover plant on the other.
 Consequently there is not much around in the local area, so once at the Damson Lane Ground, you tend to be a bit marooned.
 Still if you get to the ground reasonably early then you will find that free parking is available and the Clubhouse Bar sizeable and friendly.
 However if you arrive close to kick off time and there is a healthy support in attendance, then don't be surprised to find the car park full (and you then having to try and find some street parking) and the scrum four deep at the bar.
-For most matches segregation is not in force, but if it is put in place then away fans are allocated part of the Damson Lane End, which has a mixture of covered seating and terrace.
+For most matches segregation is not in force, but if it is put in place then away fans are one side of the Damson Lane End (towards the east side), which has a mixture of covered seating and terrace.
 For these segregated games with both sets of fans using the same end and under cover then this can make for a lively atmosphere.
 If demand requires it then part of the open East side of the ground can also be given to away fans.
 Refreshments are chiefly provided by the obligatory burger van, although there is a small tea hut at the back of the Damson Lane End, but this only offers hot and cold drinks, plus confectionery.
 If fans are segregated then this means that away supporters can't access the Clubhouse Bar at half time.

 There is a social club just outside the ground which welcomes away supporters.
 The roof of the bar is adorned with lots of football shirts, scarves and pennants of previous visiting clubs.
 The Club allow you to leave the ground at half time to access the Club bar.
 There is even a television in the lounge showing a live picture of the inside of the stadium so that you can see when the teams have come back out onto the pitch.
 Or if your team is losing 5-0 then you may decide to stay in the bar!